doctape/doctape-client-js/README.md

 The current set of methods mapping to resources on our API is incomplete.
 A documentation of all our API resources can be found in the [doctape devcenter](https://developer.doctape.com/resources).

-When creating a new wrapper-method one uses the methods `getResource`, `postResource` and `deleteResource` all of which accept a string indicating API endpoint (i.e. `/doc`) and a callback function in the form of (`function cb(err, data)`).
+When creating a new wrapper-method one uses the methods `getResource`, `postResource` and `deleteResource` all of which accept a string indicating API endpoint (i.e. `/doc`) and a callback function in the form of (`function cb (err, data)`).
 When the callback is called, the data may be `JSON.parse`d and, if the field `data.error` is not set, the data can be evaluated.

 The structure of the JSON data can be examined in the [doctape devcenter](https://developer.doctape.com/resources), also.

-See `doctape.js`, from line 319 on, for examples.

 ### Creating a wrapper for a new platform

-A wrapper should subclass the `DoctapeCore` module and add its specific methods as mixins into the `env` object.
+A wrapper should subclass the `DoctapeSimple` module and add its specific methods as mixins into the `core.env` object.

-See `doctape_node.js` and `doctape_browser.js` for examples.
+See `wrapper-node.js` and `wrapper-browser.js` for examples.